Recap: Supernatural S 08 E 11 LARP And The Real Girl

 - Medieval European Fantasy: The setting for Moondoor.

-- Mission Control: Garth assigns hunts based on GPS locations.
+- Mission Control: Garth assigns hunts based on cell phone GPS location.

 - Nerd Glasses: Ed Nelson.